Ranga2904/Final_Nanodegree_Proj/README.md

 # Predicting car mileage
 In this project, we will first compare the accuracy of AutoML vs HyperConfig's hyperparameter tuning of a GradientBoostingRegressor in predicting car mileage given certain details about the car.
-We will then deploy the most accurate model.
+We will then deploy the most accurate model to get an active endpoint that can be queried using those details to return a predicted mileage.
+The schematic below illustrates the path that is detailed in the rest of this write-up

 ## Project Set Up and Installation
 To set up this project in AzureML, please: